 Clinical sites include: St. Elizabeth’s Medical Center, Edgewood, Florence, and Fort Thomas; Bethesda North; Good Samaritan; Mercy West Hospital; Mercy Jewish, The Christ Hospital; and Cincinnati Children’s Hospital Medical Center in the greater Cincinnati area.
 As well as, Saint Joseph Hospital in Lexington, Kentucky and Norton Audubon and Jewish Hospital in Louisville, Kentucky.

-What is a Goal Statement: Please refer to the Tips for Writing Graduate School Admission Essays/Personal Statements found here.
+What is a Goal Statement: Please refer to the Tips for Writing Graduate School Admission Essays/Personal Statements.
 Your Goal Statement should be less than 500 words and upon completion should be submitted directly to the Office of Graduate Education.
 If you are reapplying following an unsuccessful application, it is recommended that you revise the goal statement to highlight the changes you have made to become a better applicant.

 Through evidence based practice, the graduate must synthesize knowledge, skills and competencies in patient safety, perianesthesia care, critical thinking, communication, leadership, and professional role as demonstrated by the ability to: